Philmod/url-shortener/README.md

 + Route to redirect from shorten url to full url [GET /:id]
 + Admin page with the list of all shortened [GET /admin]
 + Change the local memory into a persistent one (DynamoDB)
++ Local cache in front of the database

 ## Debates
 ### Unique short url by full url